0

 ### 6. **France**

-- **Politics:** Third Republic system, the president exists but the prime minister holds real power.
+- **Politics:** Third Republic system, with a president but the prime minister holds real power.

-- **Economy:** Industrialization is underway but slightly behind Germany.
+- **Economy:** Industrialization is in progress but slightly behind Germany.
 Agriculture is still important.

-- **Society:** Strong revolutionary tradition and importance of republican values.
+- **Society:** Strong revolutionary tradition, with republican values being important.

 - **Culture:** Center of art and literature.

-- **Military:** Strong army, preparing for war with Germany in a defensive posture (building the Maginot Line).
+- **Military:** Strong army, preparing for war with Germany with a defensive posture (construction of the Maginot Line).

-- **Colonies:** Possesses territories in Africa and Indochina (Vietnam, Laos, Cambodia).
+- **Colonies:** Possesses Africa, Indochina (Vietnam, Laos, Cambodia).

 - **Foreign Relations:** Triple Entente with Britain and Russia.
-Conflict with Germany.
+Conflicts with Germany.

 ---